Two weeks ago, I had the luck of attending the LA Street Food Fest.

 - The Rose Bowl is open to event attendees.

-- Kids are allowed in the festival.
+- Kids are allowed at the festival.

 - Arrive early.
 These events get really crowded.